Here’s a shout-out to all the bosses in cyberspace…

 A leaderboard is basically a ranked list.
 After doing all allowable attempts on a lesson, trainees earn points for their best score.
 The LMS keeps track of all the points and continually ranks and re-ranks trainees.

 Leaderboards can be private, so only admins (trainers, managers, etc.) can see them.
 However, that is not their greatest value.

 Their greatest value is when trainees can see them.
 You can set up one leaderboard per group.
 This creates healthy competition between group members.
 You can also set up one leaderboard per several groups.
 This encourages groups to compete against other groups.
 In each of these cases, top trainees/groups get recognized for the leaders they are.

-Employee Recognition & Surveys
+Employee Rewards & Surveys

 Our inner child loves to be asked his or her opinion.
 Not only does it show that they are “seen”, it also shows that their thoughts and ideas matter.